 However, the brand’s advertising strategy ran into controversy this year on the basis that its ‘sugar-free’ drinks actually contained sugar substitutes, and so should not be classed as zero sugar.
 Yuanqi Senlin then issued an apology about the product labelling and promotion of its milk teas, saying that the wording on the packaging had been changed.
 The criticism has also seen it double down on its commitment to erythritol as a low-calorie sweetener, despite it being much costlier than normal sugar.

-Yuanqi Senlin announced its latest financing in April 2021 on a post-investment valuation of $6 billion, up three times on a year earlier.
+Yuanqi Senlin announced its latest financing in November 2021 at valuation of $15 billion, up from $6 billion in the previous round in April.
 Investors include Sequoia, Gaorong, LFC, Warburg Pincus and Temasek.

 © ChinTell Ltd. All rights reserved.